qiskit-community/qiskit-experiments/docs/tutorials/index.rst

 Tutorials
 #########

-These tutorials assume some familiarity with Qiskit, but no knowledge of Qiskit Experiments.
+These tutorials assume some familiarity with Qiskit (on the level of the :docs:`introductory tutorials <qiskit/tutorials>`) but no knowledge of Qiskit Experiments.
 They're suitable for beginners who want to get started with the package.

 .. _basics: